Friday, March 30, 2018

 Saturday and Sunday are TBD

 I don't know why I feel like its a cop-out to serve Hamburger Helper - there is never a scrap of it left.
-Its hot, filling, and easy enough to put together, plus I usually have a pound of ground beef in the freezer, and can store a few boxes of it in the pantry.
-Working women gotta do what they gotta do.
 No apologies for having this on my menus!

 Friday, March 9, 2018